Nkr1shna/Hereditas_Web_Crawler/README.md

-A Web Crawler for Heriditas journal available at https://hereditasjournal.biomedcentral.com/.
+<b>A Web Crawler for Heriditas journal</b> available at https://hereditasjournal.biomedcentral.com/.

 The crawler extracts the data related to all the articles in the journal.